khagendra-poudel/khagendra-poudel/README.md

 - 👋 Hi, I’m @khagendra-poudel
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning HTML, CSS and JS.
 - 📫 How to reach me?
 Contact me on facebook @khagendra.pou

 <!---